afahinfahimi/V15/docs/2026-Signals.md

 | EPS Increased | Consensus EPS estimates raised within the last 90 days |
 | Upgrade by Analysts | Analysts upgraded the stock within the last month |
 | Insider Buying | Top insiders bought stocks within the last 90 days |

 ---

+### Market Level Alerts

+In the MC bar results, show an alert for important upcoming events or news headlines that may/have/can affect the market.
+Use the same data sources you use for stock alerts above.
+The timing for event is when the event is within the next two weeks.
+Search both the API and web search of any reliable financial news source.

+These are some examples:
+Consumer Price Index (CPI) [HIGH] (Sat, Jan 10) — Core inflation trending toward 2% FOMC Meeting [HIGH] (Wed, Jan 28) — Rate decision expected Earnings Season Peak [MEDIUM] (Mid-Jan) — Elevated single-stock volatility

+#### How to display
+Show a large alert icon with a vertical separator in front of the 'Signal' and when clicked on it display it as a box added to the MC details panel.
+**Format:** Event Name [HIGH/MEDIUM/LOW] (Date) — One-line description

+---